EZchef Software: Inventory Management, Menu Costing and Analysis for Restaurants

 In addition to the format, the menu items are typically grouped into menu categories.
 The number of and names used for the various menu categories will be greatly influenced by the type of restaurant, the price range, and number of menu offerings.
 For example, the typical categories for a restaurant featuring steak will be different from that featuring seafood or ethnic cuisine, such as Italian or Mexican.
 The industry standard is to put menu items into categories and in the order in which the items are typically eaten.
 Restaurants with higher check averages typically have more menu categories than those with lower check averages.

-A way to direct a guest's attention to a
+A way to direct a guest's attention to a certain part of the menu is to confine the elements with a border or graphic.

 Sometimes Bigger Isn't Better